Scientology and religious groups: Roman Catholic Church

 The Roman Catholic Church has not made official doctrinal pronouncements specifically related to Scientology, but Cardinal Marc Ouellet stated "Scientology is something else.
 For me, this community is not a Church."
-Certain beliefs that are widely associated with Scientology, such as reincarnation, are specifically rejected by the Catholic Church as being incompatible with Catholic belief and practice.
+Certain beliefs that are widely associated with Scientology, such as past lives, are specifically rejected by the Catholic Church as being incompatible with Catholic belief and practice.
 Scientology is also, according to a number of religious scholars, a form of gnosticism, which would make it hard to reconcile with Roman Catholicism and other denominations that regard gnosticism as a heresy.

 New religious movement scholar Douglas E. Cowan compares the basic auditing session in Scientology to the Roman Catholic confessional.
 He writes, "the auditing session is about confession – the discovery, revelation, and absolution of critical life experiences."
 He differentiates the two, however, the confession is mediated by the physicality of the screen and auditing is mediated by the e-meter.

 Nation of Islam

 Scientology's relationship with the Nation of Islam (NOI) is related to its inclusivity of other denominations, according to scholar Donald A. Westbrook.
 This relationship developed since 2009, with 4000 members of the NOI receiving introductory training as auditors with the endorsement of NOI Leader Louis Farrakhan.
 The affiliation between NOI and the Church of Scientology began when Tony Muhammad, head of the NOI Western Region was introduced to Scientology by Alfreddie Johnson.
-Farrakhan then asked Johnson about "growing a relationship" between NOI and the church.
+Farrakhan then asked Johnson about "growing a relationship" between NOI and the Church of Scientology.
 Johnson made a presentation about Scientology to Farrakhan in Clearwater, which resulted in Farrakhan pledging to go Clear and OT and train NOI ministers in the practice of Dianetics.

 In May 2011, the Nation of Islam (NOI) announced in an official newspaper that an estimated 700 NOI members have become certified Hubbard Dianetics Auditors, with more NOI members soon to be trained in Scientology techniques.

 Farrakhan is known to encourage his congregation to read Dianetics and receive training for auditing.
 Eliza Gray comments on a comparison and contrast of the two religions, asserting that "at the core of both religions is a never-ending pursuit of a better self.
 In the case of Scientology, that best self is 'clear' of residual traumas buried in the subconscious.
 In the Nation [of Islam], that self is free of hang-ups of white culture that black people have internalized to their detriment."
 Farrakhan has taught his followers to seek truth wherever it is contained, despite the inherent contradiction of following Hubbard's teaching while he poses resistance to the "whites."
 He declares to his followers that L. Ron Hubbard has made "white people better than they are," describing Hubbard's Dianetics as a way for "whites to expunge themselves from 'devilish' qualities."